dafny-lang/dafny/docs/_includes/Modules.md

 }
 ```

-When opening modules, the newly bound members will have low priority,
+When opening modules, the newly bound members have lower priority
-so they will be hidden by local definitions.
+than local definitions.
 This means if you define
 a local function called `addOne`, the function from `Helpers` will no
 longer be available under that name.
 When modules are opened, the
 original name binding is still present however, so you can always use